qjiangzhao/TEtrimmer/README.md

 # Display options of TETrimmer
 tetrimmer --help
 ```
-We are working on uploading the package to the Bioconda channel and containerizing it.
+We are working on uploading the package to the Bioconda channel and dockerize it.

 **or** install the required dependencies as listed here (https://github.com/qjiangzhao/TETrimmer/blob/main/TETrimmer_dependencies) and clone the github repository for TETrimmer.